5 Common Misconceptions About The World Handicap System

 Let’s firstly say, if you want to post a counting score in a standard “Medal” stroke play competition then you do have to putt out on every hole.
 But with regards WHS, it’s not necessary to do so.

-If you’re putting in an 18-hole score, whether in a competition or as a General Play round, you have to complete 10 holes according to the Rules of Golf.
-Meaning you have to putt out on at least 10 holes.
-As long as you complete 10 of your 18 holes within the Rules, your score can count towards handicap.
+If you’re putting in an 18-hole score, whether in a competition or as a General Play round, you have to start 10 holes according to the Rules of Golf.
+Meaning you have to put in a return (either a score or say that you started the hole but did not finish it) for 10 of your 18 holes within the Rules.
+Your score can then count towards handicap.

 3. If You Don’t Finish A Hole, It’s Nett Par